learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 ### Working with imperfect data

-So we have data that is likely not perfect.
+So you have data that is likely not perfect.
 These are some strategies for working with imperfections.

 Make sure to allot enough time for your data request to allow for documentation time.
 This can often be done by factoring in a cool down period after the initial work sprint where the data is documented and each column is analyzed further to check for outliers or changes in patterns over time.
 The focus here can be on explaining why choices were made.